 Normally these reservists are key federal employees, such as senators, congressmen and senior agency officials.
-They can also be civilians in the defense industry whose employers designate them as crucial to the national security.
+They also can be civilians in the defense industry whose employers designate them as crucial to national security.

 This status allows them to maintain their rank and standing in the reserves while serving the government in other ways.

 The ASVAB is a test that measures your aptitudes.
-It consists of ten short individual tests covering word knowledge, paragraph comprehension, arithmetic reasoning, mathematics knowledge, general science, auto and shop information, mechanical comprehension, electronics information, numerical operations and coding speed.
-When you take the ASVAB prior to enlisting, not only do you receive scores on each of these individual tests, but several individual test results are combined to yield three academic composite scores: verbal, math and academic ability.
+It consists of 10 short individual tests covering word knowledge, paragraph comprehension, arithmetic reasoning, mathematics knowledge, general science, auto and shop information, mechanical comprehension, electronics information, numerical operations and coding speed.
+When you take the ASVAB before enlisting, not only do you receive scores on each of these individual tests, but several individual test results are combined to yield three academic composite scores: verbal, math and academic ability.

 - Advancement: You are promoted based on job knowledge, your performance, time in pay grade and service requirements.

-- Paid vacation: You earn 2.5 days paid vacation per month for a total of 30 days each year up to 60 days.
+- Paid vacation: You earn 2.5 days of paid vacation per month for a total of 30 days each year, up to 60 days.

 - Training: You choose your career path based on your aptitude, physical abilities, security clearance, motivation and determination.